wpmetabox/docsv2/docs/fields/text.md

 ## Settings

-Besides the [common settings](/field-settings/), this field has the following specific settings:
+Besides the [common settings](/field-settings/), this field has the following specific settings, the keys are for use with code:

 Name | Key | Description
 --- | --- | ---